bitskriegofficial/BITSCTF-2025/the most wanted lagomorph/Writeup.md

-# The Most Wanted Lagomorph : Solution
+# the most wanted lagomorph : Solution

 In this challenge, entering the provided Mandarin code into [Dcode.fr](https://www.dcode.fr) reveals the first hint: **Rot8000**.